 Of course, commercial real estate is not the only asset that carries idiosyncratic risk.
 The truth is that all assets do.
 By understanding the various risks involved in a specific private equity investment, investors are better able to select a property to match the unique goals of their investment portfolios.

-Liquidity refers to how quickly an asset can be converted into cash.
-Buying and selling stocks online can be done around the clock from anywhere in the world while selling commercial real estate can easily take several months, one year, or even longer to trade.
+Liquidity describes how easily an asset can be turned into cash.
+Trading stocks online is possible 24/7 from any location globally, but selling commercial real estate may take several months, a year, or even more to complete the transaction.

 That is why commercial real estate is considered to be an illiquid investment, and private equity commercial real estate is arguably even more so.
 In part, that is because the target holding period and exit strategy for a private equity real estate investment can change over time depending on market conditions.